opendatadurban/city-frontend/README.md

 [To learn how to help us build GOV.UK Frontend, see our contribution guidelines.](CONTRIBUTING.md)

-The govuk-frontend repository is public and we welcome contributions from anyone.
+The city-frontend repository is public and we welcome contributions from anyone.

 Contributors to alphagov repositories are expected to follow the [Contributor Covenant Code of Conduct](https://github.com/alphagov/.github/blob/main/CODE_OF_CONDUCT.md#contributor-covenant-code-of-conduct).
 Contributors working within government are also expected to follow the [Civil Service code](https://www.gov.uk/government/publications/civil-service-code/the-civil-service-code).